-The course will prepare the student for the psychology internship experience.
-Topics covered include general issues in fieldwork in human services, agency systems and policies, general foundations of the helping process, diversity issues in human services settings, ethical and legal issues, interpersonal and professional relationships in psychology work settings, applications of psychological principles in applied settings, resume construction for internship applications, interviews with professionals in the field of psychology and orientation to the psychology internship.
+The course will prepare students for internship experiences related to health and human services.
+Topics covered include general issues in fieldwork in health and human services, agency systems and policies, general foundations of the helping process, diversity issues, ethical and legal issues, interpersonal and professional relationships, applications of disciplinary content knowledge in applied settings, resume construction for internship applications, interviews with professionals in the field of health and human services and orientation to the internship.

-Prerequisites: Psychology major or minor and permission of the instructor
+Prerequisite: Psychology major or minor.